peterIrving/What-To-Watch/README.md

 **Challenges/Areas of Improvement**
 - UI: The project assignment was fairly open ended with minimal specifications as to how the UI should look, and how I should build it.
 Half of the UI is built with storyboard, the other half in code.
 - UX: I neglected to provide loading indicators, which made the use of the app fairly confusing if service is unavailable
-- Time Management: Developing the user interface ate up a lot of my time with this project, mainly because I did not have a set idea in mind.
+- Time Management/Planning: Developing the user interface ate up a lot of my time with this project, mainly because I did not have a set idea in mind.
 I am learning to appreciate planning an app and making mock ups before diving in.